 The Emperor of All Maladies

 A stunning piece of work and I can’t mention it without noting it won a very deserving Pulitzer.
-Subtitled “A biography of Cancer”, Muckerjee approaches cancer from the history of what we’ve increasingly understood about what is turning out to be a side effect of our own genetics (and living longer) and that it is many diseases rather than a single illness.
-Muckerjee also explains why the the much lauded “War on Cancer” moonshot failed to win or make a great deal of headway.
+Subtitled “A Biography of Cancer”, Muckerjee approaches cancer from the history of what we’ve increasingly understood about what is turning out to be - a side effect of our own genetics (and living longer) and that it is many diseases rather than a single illness.
+Muckerjee also explains why the much lauded “War on Cancer” moonshot failed to win or make a great deal of headway.
 Excellent book.
-You need to read this, as I can’t imagine anyone these days whose life has not been touched either personally, or at the fringes by cancer.
+You need to read this, as I can’t imagine anyone these days whose life has not been touched either personally, or at the fringes, by cancer.

 The Wright Brothers

 I think everyone knows the Wright Brothers invented the airplane, but few know much beyond that and the location of the Kitty Hawk flight.
 This book paints the picture of what the brothers actually were like, their (somewhat unusual) life and upbringing), but more than anything, I was impressed at how their methodical, almost scientific method approach to flight, rejection of orthodoxy in the face of their own data and experiments, and single-minded pursuit over years of the dream of flight allowed them to become the first people to free us from the bounds of Earth.
 The parallels to the internet startup world are salient, so lots of lessons to take from history here.
 Great book.